Watch the whole 28 minute tour or view individual videos below. Videos are meant for 3rd grade viewers and older.

 Whittier Elementary - Washington, D.C.

 Garden Instructor Luisa and 5th grade students share how they practice science in the garden.
 Students track the weather and engineer flying seeds.
 Created in partnership with Out Teach.
+DC video by Automatic Films.
 (Runtime 2:26)

 Check out these great STEM activities students can do outdoors!